The internet is flooded with information about the benefits of mindfulness and meditation.

 Another difference between the two traditions is how they are taught.
 Mindfulness can be learned through reading a book or attending an informal or community-run meditation class.
 It can also be learned through participation in a clinical program, such as Mindfulness-Based Stress Reduction or Mindfulness-Based Cognitive Therapy.
 TM is taught exclusively by certified teachers.

 The two traditions have been applied clinically in similar ways.
 TM may be useful in relieving symptoms of post-traumatic stress disorder (Kang et al., 2018), although these findings have yet to be tested in a randomized control trial.

 Because of TM’s focus on relaxation, it has also been studied as a treatment adjunct for hypertension and other cardiovascular issues.
 The regular practice of TM may have the potential to reduce blood pressure (Anderson, Liu, & Kryscio, 2008).

 Mindfulness has also been studied in the treatment of disorders such as obsessive-compulsive disorder, depression, and post-traumatic stress disorder; applied in hospital settings through Mindfulness-Based Stress Reduction; and combined with behavioral therapy techniques in Mindfulness-Based Cognitive Therapy.

 Both TM and mindfulness meditation may be well suited for treatment, as they are easy to administer in group settings and also well liked by many participants.

 Are Mantra and Zen Meditation Different From Mindfulness?

 Mantra meditation and Zen meditation both differ from mindfulness.
 Mantra meditation, which encompasses transcendental meditation, involves repeating a phrase throughout the meditation practice.

 Zen meditation originates from Zen Buddhism and has the purpose of helping practitioners understand the world differently.
 The focus is on strict discipline and attention control for the achievement of a specific state of mind.

 The mantra is the object of concentration during the meditation and is said repeatedly.
-It is used as a tool to help the meditator override mental speech and stay focused on the practice (Lynch et al., 2018).
+It is used as a tool to help the meditator override linguistic thought and stay focused on the practice (Lynch et al., 2018).